Jean-Louis Barrault: Film

+Personal life

 He was the uncle of actress Marie-Christine Barrault and sometime sponsor of Peter Brook.
 In 1940, he married the actress Madeleine Renaud.
 They founded a number of theaters together and toured extensively, including in South America.

+Death

-Barrault died from a heart attack in Paris on January 22, 1994 at the age of 83.:87 He is buried with his wife Renaud in the Passy Cemetery in Paris.
+Barrault died from a heart attack in Paris on 22 January 1994, at the age of 83.:87 He is buried with his wife Madeleine in the Passy Cemetery in Paris.